massdriver-cloud/artifact-definitions/README.md

 E.g.: AWS VPC should be composed of an AWS ARN type.

 Never `$ref` a remote type, always include them in this repo so changes are explicit and reviewable via PR.
+Futher `$ref`s are hydrated into the artifact definition and bundles when published as to not introduce side effects by remote refs being changed.

 * ./artifact - artifact definitions for Massdriver
 * ./specs - shared specifications for common capabilities provided by an artifact.
 E.g.: CloudSQL and RDS share the "RDBMS" spec.
   * Specs are also 'non-sensitive' information, thus can be used for filtering and searching in massdriver.
 * ./types - simpler common types that can be reused by many artifacts.
-Types themselves are _not_ artifacts.
+Types themselves are _not_ artifact definitions.

 ## Artifacts